Marlins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Marlins have a record of 3-2.
+- In five games over the last 10 matchups when favored by sportsbooks, the Marlins have a record of 3-2.

-- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total four times.
+- In their last 10 games with a total, the Marlins and their opponents are 3-6-1 when it comes to hitting the over.

 Marlins Betting Records & Stats